Leandro Leviste: Business career

-In 2013, Leviste founded Solar Philippines, a company wholly owned by Leviste.
-Solar Philippines completed the Calatagan Solar Farm in 2016 and began operating its Tarlac solar farm in 2019.
-In 2021, Solar Philippines subsidiary SPNEC became the first-ever solar company to IPO in the Philippines, and Leviste became the youngest Chairman and CEO in the history of the Philippine Stock Exchange.
+In 2013, Leviste founded Solar Philippines.
+The company completed the Calatagan Solar Farm in 2016 and began operating its Tarlac solar farm in 2019.
+In 2021, Solar Philippines subsidiary SP New Energy Corporation (SPNEC) became the first-ever solar company to perform an initial public offering in the Philippines.
+As a result, Leviste became the youngest chairman and CEO of a company on the Philippine Stock Exchange.
+In 2024, the Manila Bulletin named him the youngest self-made billionaire in the Philippines.

-Meralco invested in primary shares of SPNEC for the construction of SPNEC’s 3500 MW Meralco Terra Solar Farm in Nueva Ecija, the world’s single largest solar-battery project.
-In 2024, SPNEC, under Meralco’s leadership, was able to raise the funding from banks and foreign investors for the project, including the largest foreign investment for an infrastructure project in Philippine history.
+Meralco invested in primary shares of SPNEC for the construction of SPNEC's 3500 MW Meralco Terra Solar Farm in Nueva Ecija, the world's single largest solar-battery project.
+In 2024, SPNEC, under Meralco's leadership, was able to raise the funding from banks and foreign investors for the project, including the largest foreign investment for an infrastructure project in Philippine history.